 Send money with Western Union

-In reality, Western Union is usually among the most expensive options for sending money abroad.
-It’s best known for emergency payments to friends, family and anyone you completely trust.
+In reality, Western Union is usually among the most expensive options for sending money abroad, and that’s according to data from The World Bank.